osism/testbed/doc/preparations.md

 :::note

->**note:**
->Note that terraform only supports public cloud profiles if a file named **clouds-public.yaml** exists in one of the standard
+> Note that terraform only supports public cloud profiles if a file named **clouds-public.yaml** exists in one of the standard
->locations and contains the matching definition.
+> locations and contains the matching definition.
 The embedded well-known profiles that are available in the python openstack
->client do not work.
+> client do not work.
 <!---TODO: Publish a clouds-public.yaml file for Betacloud (or all public clouds) and link it here.-->

 :::

-Pleasse notice:

 :::warning

->**Warning:** The file extension **yaml** is important!
+> The file extension **yaml** is important!

 :::